 Exempt foreign employment income

-These are earnings paid to an Australian resident, for tax purposes, who work in another country for 91 days or more for a continuous period and the income is subject to tax in that country.
-The foreign income may be exempt from tax if the foreign service is attributable to any one of the following:
+These are earnings paid to an Australian resident, for tax purposes, who works in another country for 91 days or more for a continuous period, and the income is subject to tax in that country.
+The foreign income may be exempt from tax if the foreign service is attributable to anyone of the following:

 - Operating a public fund declared by the Minister to be a developing country relief fund;